tsmodule/tsmodule/README.md

 allows ES module resolution to natively import from specifiers like `./thing -> ./thing.ts`, and uses esbuild to load TypeScript on-the-fly.

-`tsmodule build` uses this same loader to resolve import specifiers statically ahead-of-time and turn transpiled TypeScript (which often contains incomplete specifiers like `./a`) into spec-compliant ESM (`./a -> ./a.js`).
+`tsm build` uses this same loader to resolve import specifiers statically ahead-of-time and turn transpiled TypeScript (which often contains incomplete specifiers like `./a`) into spec-compliant ESM (`./a -> ./a.js`).

 ### Module configuration

-All packages built with `tsmodule build` are ES modules.
+All packages built with `tsm build` are ES modules.
 They should have `"type": "module"` set in package.json and can use the `exports` field to resolve conditional exports.

-`tsmodule build` forces the following tsconfig.json values:
+`tsm build` forces the following tsconfig.json values:

 ```json
 {